Air Force ROTC

 Scholarships: The Army offers a number of scholarship opportunities to Marquette students enrolled in the Senior ROTC Program.
 High School seniors can apply for four-year, three-year advance designee, and four-year nursing scholarships.
 These scholarships are applied for through the Army ROTC website, and are awarded based upon merit, not financial need, by the U.S. Army Cadet Command.
 These scholarships pay full-tuition annually with a $1,200 textbook allowance.
 Scholarship students also receive $300-$500 a month stipend during each semester their scholarship is in effect.

 Marquette University provides additional incentive funds for national and campus based scholarship winners.
 Four-year scholarship winners receive $7,000 annually toward university housing and board.
 Three-year advance designee winners receive $28,000 in benefits for the freshman year toward tuition.
-Campus based scholarship winners receive $3,500 per each semester of their scholarship toward university housing and board.
+Campus based scholarship winners receive up to $3,500 per each semester of their scholarship toward university housing and board.

 Prospective students interested in a four-year Reserve Officers’ Training Corps Scholarship should start the application process during their junior and senior year of high school.
 Four-year scholarship applications are only available at the Army ROTC website or by calling Cadet Command at (800) USA-ROTC for a paper application.
 Current college students may apply for four-, three-, and two-year on-campus scholarships through the Marquette Department of Military Science.